 Our highly dedicated legal team will explore all available sources of compensation, including insurance policies and other assets, and we will pursue maximum compensation for you through a settlement.
 However, if necessary, our experienced litigators will be ready to take your case to trial.
 Joye Law Firm has a record of obtaining successful verdicts for clients in even the most challenging cases.

-How Long Do You Have to Bring a Negligent Security Claim in South Carolina?
+How Long Do You Have to Bring a Claim?

 When someone else’s negligence injures a person in South Carolina, the statute of limitations will limit how long the person has to bring a claim.
 Generally, in personal injury cases, the statute of limitations is three years from the date of the injury.
 If the victim dies from his or her injuries, those who are eligible to bring a wrongful death claim must do so within three years from the date of the death.

 A negligent security claim may require extensive investigation.
+As soon as we sign a case, our attorneys start gathering evidence and aggressively preparing the case as if it will go to trial.
 To ensure that you don’t miss the deadline that applies in your case, you should seek help from an experienced premises liability attorney as early as possible.

-Our South Carolina Negligent Security Attorneys Are Here for You
+Our Columbia Negligent Security Attorneys Are Here for You